dimitri-nicolo/calico/master/getting-started/cnx/simple-policy-cnx/index.md

 The key steps in moving to {{site.prodname}} are to change to the {{site.prodname}} version of calico-node, update its configuration, download calicoq and deploy Prometheus.

-This guide assumes that you have installed all the CNX components from the guides above and that your cluster consists of the following nodes:
+This guide assumes that you have installed all the {{site.prodname}} components from the guides above and that your cluster consists of the following nodes:
   * k8s-node1
   * k8s-node2